Leeches – All About Leeches – How to Remove a Leech and How to Protect Yourself

 Generally no – leeches often carry parasites in their digestive tracts but they can’t survive in humans and hence they don’t pose a threat.
 Very rarely though leeches have been known to pass on disease from one human to another that’s carried in the blood they have consumed.
 The biggest risk is from infection in the wound after the leech has dropped off or been removed, so the wound should always be cleaned and bandaged.

-8) How can I stop myself getting bitten?
+8) How can I stop myself getting bitten by a leech?

 This is one of the most important questions because prevention is always much better than cure: